From veering triangulations to link spaces and back again: The link space

-\begin{proof}[Proof of \reflem{TetRectangle}] Breaking symmetry, suppose that the upper edge $e$ of $t$ is red.
-Let $f$ and $g$ be the upper faces of $t$.
-Note that $R(e)$ is a subrectangle of, and south-north spans, both $R(f)$ and $R(g)$.
-See \reffig{LinkSpaceFaceFlowChart}(e).
-Thus $R(t)$ is a rectangle, and we obtain \refitm{TetRectRect}.
+Note, by \reflem{FaceRect}\refitm{FaceSpan}, that $\rect(e)$ is a subrectangle of, and south-north spans, both $\rect(f)$ and $\rect(g)$. \reffig{LinkSpaceFaceFlowChart}(e) shows the cases where the upper edge $e$ is red.
+Thus $\rect(t)$ is a rectangle, and we obtain \refitm{TetRectRect}.

-Note that $R(f)$ and $R(g)$ share precisely two singular classes, namely those on the boundary of $R(e)$.
-Thus there are four singular classes in $\bdy R(t)$.
-No two can be in a single side as that would give a singular leaf meeting two singular classes, contradicting \refcor{Irrational}.
+Note that $\rect(f)$ and $\rect(g)$ share precisely two cusp classes, namely those on the boundary of $\rect(e)$.
+Thus there are four cusp classes in $\bdy \rect(t)$.
+No two can be in a single side as that would give a cusp leaf meeting two cusp classes, contradicting \refcor{Irrational}.
 This gives \refitm{TetRectBdy}.

-Any rectangle properly containing $R(t)$ would have a singular class in its interior, a contradiction.
-This proves \refitm{TetRectMax}. \end{proof}
+Finally, suppose that $a$ and $c$ are cusps in the southern and northern sides of $\rect(t)$ respectively.
+Again appealing to \refcor{Irrational}, we find that $a$ and $c$ cannot lie on a common leaf.
+This gives \refitm{TetKeane}. \end{proof}

-The next result is needed to relate the combinatorics of $\cover\calT$ to the combinatorics of rectangles in $\calL(\alpha)$.
+The next result is needed to relate the combinatorics of $\cover{\calV}$ to the combinatorics of rectangles in $\link(\calV)$.

-\begin{lemma} Suppose that $f$ and $t$ are, respectively, a face and a tetrahedron of $\cover{\calT}$.
-Then $f \subset t$ if and only if $R(f) \subset R(t)$. \end{lemma}
+\begin{lemma} Suppose that $f$ and $t$ are, respectively, a face and a tetrahedron of $\cover{\calV}$.
+Then $f \subset t$ if and only if $\rect(f) \subset \rect(t)$. \end{lemma}